 - ¼ cup Dijon mustard

-- 1 teaspoon fresh lemon juice
+- 1 teaspoon lemon juice (freshly-squeezed)

 Instructions

 - In a small bowl, whisk the mayonnaise, honey, mustard, and lemon juice together.
-Set aside.⅔ cup mayonnaise, ¼ cup honey, ¼ cup Dijon mustard, 1 teaspoon fresh lemon juice
+Set aside.⅔ cup mayonnaise, ¼ cup honey, ¼ cup Dijon mustard, 1 teaspoon lemon juice

 - Preheat oven to 400°F. In a large oven-proof skillet set over medium-high heat, melt the butter.2 tablespoons unsalted butter